i-yam-jeremy/cbhe/README.md

 Allows for greater compression of the data because some characters are more likley to occur after others, allowing shorter codes for characters that occur commonly in local context but less often in the global scope (entire file).
 This even allows for having zero-length codes if one character is the only character that occurs after another.

 ### Cons
 Since many Huffman trees are generated, the dictionary becomes very large.
-This makes it only useful for extremely large text files.
+This makes it only useful for text files with lots of redundancy.

 ### Overall Review
-This algorithm does not have much practical use, however I enjoyed created my own compression algorithm and have learned from it so in the future I can make a better one.
+This algorithm does not compete with commonly used compression algorithms like LZW, however I enjoyed created my own compression algorithm and have learned from it so in the future I can make a better one.